Skelmanthorpe

 Timetable at

-Holmfirth Explorer X1 Daily (until mid-evening Mon-Sat, late afternoon on Sunday)
+Team Pennine X1 Holmfirth Explorer Daily (until mid-evening Mon-Sat, late afternoon on Sunday)

 Schooltime journeys additionally visit Shelley College and/or Scissett Middle School.